InceptionXML: A Lightweight Framework with Synchronized Negative Sampling for Short Text Extreme Classification: Related Work

 \section{Related Work}

-\textbf{Extreme Classification:} The focus of a majority of initial works in this domain has been on designing one-vs-rest \cite{Babbar17,Babbar19}, tree-based \cite{Prabhu18b, chalkidis2019large, Khandagale19} or label embedding based \cite{Bhatia15} classifiers with fixed features in the form of bag-of-words representation.
-With advances in deep learning, jointly learning label and input text embeddings has also been developed \citep{tang2015pte, wang2018joint}.
+\textbf{Extreme Classification:} The majority of initial works focused on designing one-vs-rest \cite{Babbar17,Babbar19, schultheis2022speeding}, tree-based \cite{Prabhu18b, chalkidis2019large, Khandagale19} or label embedding based \cite{Bhatia15} classifiers with fixed features in the form of bag-of-words representation.
+With advances in deep learning, jointly learning label and input text spaces has also been developed \citep{tang2015pte, wang2018joint}.
 For XML tasks, recent techniques based on attention mechanism \cite{you18} and pre-trained transformer models \cite{Chang20, Ye20, Jiang2021, yu2020pecos} have shown great promise.
-In the context of CNNs for text classification, while \cite{Wang2017CombiningKW} extended \cite{Kim14} for short input sequences, \cite{Liu17} built upon the same for XML tasks.
+For text classification, while \cite{Wang2017CombiningKW} extended \cite{Kim14} for short input sequences, \cite{Liu17} built upon it for XML tasks. \\

 \textbf{Short-text Extreme Classification:} In XML tasks where the inputs are short text queries, there has been a slew of recent works.
-Based on the availability of label meta-data, these works can be divided into two categories: (i) ones which make no assumptions regarding label text, i.e., labels are numeric identifiers, such as \textsc{Astec} \cite{Dahiya21} and (ii) others which assume that the labels are endowed with clean label text which include \textsc{Decaf} \cite{Mittal21}, \textsc{GalaXC}, \textsc{Eclare} \cite{Mittal21b}, and \textsc{SiameseXML} \cite{Dahiya21b}.
+Based on the availability of label meta-data, these works can be divided into two categories: (i) ones which make no assumptions regarding label text, i.e., labels are numeric identifiers, such as \textsc{Astec} \cite{Dahiya21} and (ii) others which assume that the labels are endowed with clean label text which include \textsc{Decaf} \cite{Mittal21}, \textsc{GalaXC} \cite{Saini21}, \textsc{Eclare} \cite{Mittal21b}, and \textsc{SiameseXML} \cite{Dahiya21b}.
 Even though the additional label meta-data is useful, it is usually only known for only a small subset of all labels.
-Further, the former problem setup, which is the focus of this work, makes no assumption about label-text, and hence is a harder, more general and widely applicable.
+For instance, on AmazonTitles-3M dataset, label text is available only for 1.3 million labels.
+Further, the former problem setup, which is the focus of this work, makes no assumption about label-text, and hence is harder, more general and widely applicable.\\

-We compare our model vis-\`a-vis the frugal \textsc{Astec} baseline, which uses a tfidf-weighted sum of word embeddings as inputs and comprises only of a single residual layer as its encoder. \textsc{Astec} further relies on the capabilites of ANNs \cite{Malkov2020EfficientAR} for label-shortlisting while we create our scalable extension \textsc{InceptionXML+} through dynamic hard-negative mining of labels.